dockersamples/docker-fifth-birthday/kubernetes-desktop.md

 ### Deploy a Docker Stack with Kubernetes

 Docker lets you use the simple [Docker Compose](https://docs.docker.com/compose/) file format to deploy complex applications to Kubernetes.
-You can deploy the wordsmith app to the local Kubernetes cluster using [docker-compose-k8s.yml](./kubernetes-desktop/docker-compose-k8s.yml).
+You can deploy the voting-app app to the local Kubernetes cluster using [docker-compose-k8s.yml](./kubernetes-desktop/docker-compose-k8s.yml).

 First use `docker version` to check whether Docker is running with Kubernetes or Docker Swarm as the orchestrator - Docker for Mac supports both orchestrators **at the same time**: